-- File Geodatabase Export for ArcReader - Exports a File Geodatabase nightly from the SDE database so that the Appraisers can bring current GIS data in the field for use in ArcReader. - COMPAS table maintenance - Builds a new COMPAS reporting feature class which includes all the information found from the "results" popup containing "Ownership", "Districts" and "Critical Areas" information.
-With this new feature class, no spatial queries need to be run over the web, making COMPAS queries that much faster. - Parcel Publishing - Parcels are exported from the parcel fabric in SDE and merged with the ownership data from TerraScan to create a published feature class that can be downloaded by the public and used by County staff for analysis. - SDE maintenance - Pulls the TerraScan ownership tables into SDE for direct use in the GIS system. - TerraScan ownership tables exported to CSV files to make available for public download through the maps portal. - Download NavMan vehicle activity to SDE tables for historical archiving.
-(Postponed)
+- COMPAS maintenance - o Builds a new COMPAS reporting feature class which includes all the information found from the "results" popup containing "Ownership", "Districts" and "Critical Areas" information.
+With this feature class, no spatial queries need to be run in "on the fly" geoprocessing services on the web, making COMPAS queries much faster. - Parcel Publishing - o Parcels are exported from the parcel fabric in SDE and merged with the ownership data from TerraScan to create a published feature class that can be downloaded by the public and used internally by County staff for analysis. - An analysis is also performed during this task that will compare the most recent updated parcel date to the last COMPAS base map cached date.
+If parcels have been updated since the last time the COMPAS base map was cached, these parcels are copied to a separate layer to be used for updating the TaxMap base map cache tiles for COMPAS. - SDE maintenance - Pulls the TerraScan ownership tables into SDE for direct use in the GIS system. - TerraScan ownership tables exported to CSV (T2Query Export) files and then zipped, to make available for public download through the maps portal.